Chinese hoisin sauce vs teriyaki sauce: Are they alike?

 Basics of hoisin sauce

-The basis for hoisin sauce is the fermented soybean paste that is also laced with several flavors and spices.
+The base for hoisin sauce is fermented soybean paste that’s also laced with several flavors and spices.

-Hoisin sauce is vegetarian and vegan-friendly as it doesn’t contain any animal products, although traditionally it is the sauce you’d use for the Cantonese Peking duck.
+Hoisin sauce is vegetarian and vegan-friendly, as it doesn’t contain any animal products.
+Although traditionally. it’s the sauce you’d use for the Cantonese Peking duck.

-You should note that hoisin is made from fermented soybeans which means that it contains gluten and if you’re on a gluten-free diet, then you might consider getting a different sauce or get a hoisin sauce that’s not soy-based.
+You should note that hoisin is made from fermented soybeans, which means that it contains gluten.
+If you’re on a gluten-free diet, then you might consider getting a different sauce or getting a hoisin sauce that’s not soy-based.

 Little is known about the origins of hoisin sauce, other than that it’s Cantonese.

 Hoisin sauce has a very strong salty and sweet flavor that makes it a great pair with any BBQ recipe or stir-fry cuisine.

 Hoisin sauce is a great way to add a unique Asian flavor profile to your growing list of food recipes.

 But the majority of hoisin sauce’s ingredients have a lot of health benefits.
-So unless your doctor’s recommended you to eat a low-sodium diet or you have any allergies to one of its ingredients, you can safely eat it.
+So unless your doctor’s recommended you to eat a low-sodium diet or you have any allergies to hoisin’s ingredients, you can safely eat it!

-It’s still mostly used for fish recipes (such as mackerel, trout, salmon, tuna, skipjack, marlin, and yellowtail), while in the States it has also moved towards white and red meat such as beef, lamb, pork, and a lot of chicken.
+It’s still mostly used for fish recipes (such as mackerel, trout, salmon, tuna, skipjack, marlin, and yellowtail), while in the States, it’s also moved towards white and red meat such as beef, lamb, pork, and a lot of chicken.

-The teriyaki sauce, by default, should only be used for teriyaki recipes as it will not bring out the best in other foods.
+By default, teriyaki sauce should only be used for teriyaki recipes, as it won’t bring out the best in other foods.